NanoSector/840g2-opencore-config/README.md

 - `BATC`: Combines both the built-in and external batteries together in one device
 - `BATM`: Overrides methods using both batteries which are renamed with ACPI patches
-- `EC-LAPTOP`: Provides a laptop EC device (TODO: Check if necessary/even working?)
+- `EC`: Provides a laptop EC device
+- `HP-FixLidSleep`: Does what it says on the tin.
+Mutes a sleep key event generated when the lid is closed, causing massive key spam before sleep
 - `HPET`: Fixes some conflicting IRQs.
 Works together with a couple ACPI patches defined in config.plist
 - `PLUG`: Sets `plugin-type` to 1, needed for AGPM and proper CPU power management.
 - `PNLF`: Backlight patches, copied from WhateverGreen